 - Zero in on what he likes.
 Figuring that out is both easier and harder than it sounds.
 It's not always the author or the overall subject; it’s often the emotional content of a book that attracts kids’ attention.
 Once you identify the emotional hook, you can find other books about that issue.

 - Check out the books.
 Check out reviews, book covers, and publishers' Web sites for information on reading levels, as well as the age level for the content, and see our advice on choosing books for kids.
 The reading level cues you in to the vocabulary and language issues; the age level gives you the experts' rating on how old kids should be before they tackle the content.
-For suggestions on books for kids, see our collection of booklists.
+Learn more about leveled reading, and get suggestions on book lists for kids.

 - Know the authors.
 Once your child finds a favorite author, she'll probably want to read every volume that writer ever penned.
 That makes the search for new books for kids easier for a time, but keep a watchful eye on the titles he chooses.
 Some writers cross over into adult material.
 Elementary-school favorite Judy Blume, for example, also wrote Wifey, definitely adult material.

-What if she still wants to read Wifey instead of more appropriate books for kids?
+What if she still wants to read an edgy YA novel instead of something more appropriate?
 Then there are only two choices left.
 First you can exercise your right to set limits and say, "I'm sorry, but I don't want you reading that book at your age.”
 Or treat it as one of those rare opportunities to explore values and issues that you didn't know, up until this very moment, your child was ready for.